undix/ugai/README.md

 [![Discover the simplicity and speed of the installation process in this video.](http://img.youtube.com/vi/q8KNBix4JUY/0.jpg)](http://www.youtube.com/watch?v=q8KNBix4JUY "Installation Video")

 If you planned to make home NAS storage for private collections and share it only between family or guest--not to stranger at social media, ugai.cgi is the perfect choice.
-Or it fit for teacher or trainner to replace whiteboard even costly projector and turn smartphone audience itu as presentation screen.
+Or it fit for teacher or trainner to replace whiteboard even costly projector and turn smartphone's audience as small presentation screen.

 What's New?
 ===========